-How to Stop and Prevent a UDP Flood DDoS Attack?
+How to Stop a UDP Flood Attack?

-Preventing a UDP flood DDoS attack can be challenging.
+Stopping a UDP flood DDoS attack can be challenging.
 Most operating systems attempt to limit the response rate of ICMP packets with the goal of stopping DDoS attacks.
 The downside to this form of mitigation is that it also filters out legitimate packets.
 In the case of a truly high volume flood, even if the server’s firewall is able to mitigate the attack, congestions or slowdowns will in-all-likelihood occur upstream, causing disruption anyway.